 - Look for alkylphenol ethoxylate (APE) free paints.
 APEs are a particular chemical group of concern and are a high priority to avoid.
 These chemicals are commonly used as surfactants in paints.
-They contain and break down into persistent, bioaccumulative, toxicants and endocrine disruptors.
-The good news is that alternate chemicals of lower toxicity are available, and a transition is underway in the market.
+They contain and break down into endocrine disrupting chemicals.
+The good news is that alternate chemicals are available, and a transition is underway in the market.
 For more information, see the hazard spectrum below and our blog post on APEs.

 - Predict the real-world VOC impact for your project.
 It is counter-intuitive, but some paint with more VOCs per gallon may actually result in fewer total VOCs for your project once you consider the number of coats of paint required and area covered per unit volume versus its VOC content.
 It’s possible that a paint with higher VOCs (by volume) is actually the healthier option for your project, if it requires fewer coats or covers a larger area per gallon than a lower VOC paint.

 - Keep in mind that colorants can add VOCs and other hazardous content to paints.
 Look for and prefer paints with colorants that do not increase the VOC content of the base paint when tinted.